The walls may be concrete, but there's nothing cold about Maria Sharapova's modern home.

 As Sharapova said, "They told me that it's like a professional alley, so that if there are any pros that want to come and bowl at my house, you know where to find me."

-Check out AD's house tour in the video above!
+In honor of Sharapova's birthday, check out AD's house tour in the video above!
 We're sure you'll agree the home is a grand slam.